 One effect we saw for the first time this year, in some applications, is agile journey fatigue.

 Organisations that have been on their journey for a number of years are finding that the change journey itself has become the new normal.
-Hence, the risk these organisations face is: how do we keep on top of our game, how do we maintain enough focus?
-Completely stopping the journey will lead to a loss, a loss of built-up competencies, a loss of focus on value for customer, people and ecosystem, a loss of cohesion.
+Hence, the risk these organisations face is:

+"How do we keep on top of our game?

+How do we maintain enough focus?"

+Completely stopping the journey will lead to a loss, a loss of built-up competencies, a loss of focus on value for customers, people and ecosystem, a loss of cohesion.

 In the future, we will learn more about what happens when organisations get into "maintenance mode" and how to create resilience.
-We will learn how to support and maintain the competencies developed, but to focus on the change journey, on the business improvement journey, and on other topics (such as new technology or a changed business landscape).
+We will learn how to support and maintain focus on the change journey, on the business improvement journey, and on other topics (such as new technology or a changed business landscape).
 Interesting times lie ahead.